evanw/esbuild/RUNBOOK.md

     3. Commit and push these new scripts to the `gh-pages` branch of the `esbuild.github.io` repo
     4. GitHub Pages will then deploy these updates to https://esbuild.github.io/

     You can also manually trigger this workflow if you want it to happen immediately.
+Note that this workflow periodically disables itself due to inactivity so it's important to check that it's still running after a release.

 ## Adding a new package